-VETT 91 Veterinary Assisting 3 units 54 lecture hours
+VETT 91 Veterinary Assisting 3 units

 Concepts of veterinary medicine needed to function effectively as a veterinary assistant, veterinary receptionist, kennel staff or animal shelter worker.
 This course does not lead to the AS Degree in Veterinary Technology but can be used as a step towards entry into that program.